 The "myVPN" function is used by devices with the iOS operating system to automatically retrieve VPN profiles and take over the configuration of the internal VPN client.
-You configure the VPN profile and the parameters for myVPN on the router.
-With the aid of the LANCOM myVPN app and a suitable PIN, you can configure your device for VPN connection in just a few easy steps.
+At the router's end, you configure the VPN profile and the parameters for myVPN.
+With the aid of the LANCOM myVPN app and a suitable PIN, you can configure your device for VPN dial-in in just a few easy steps.